mariiamel/Project_2/README.md

 ##Description of the app
 Find the restaurants you like in your area by name of restaurant, city or zipcode (available cities to search in for now: Seattle, LA and NY).
-App buit on Yelp API.
+App based on Yelp API.

 ##MVP goals
+ - User can Sign up/ Log in and Log out
  - Input field to query serch
  - Favorite list of restaurants section
- - User can sign up/ login and log out
+ - Add comments section

 ##Stretch goals
  - User can search restaurants by name, location, zipcode or food type
  - User can share the link of favorite restaurants on social media